Upstatement/ups-editorial-wp-plugin/README.md

-# Upstatement Blocks
+# Upstatement Editorial

-A plugin for customizing the [Gutenberg](https://wordpress.org/gutenberg/) editor experience to suit Upstatement-built WordPress projects.
+A plugin for enhancing the WordPress editorial experience, including some common customizations for the [Gutenberg](https://wordpress.org/gutenberg/) editor.

 ## Table of Contents